-The installation process will install the packages we selected for CentOS 8 along with the prerequisites and install Grub Bootloader.
+The installation process will install the packages we selected for CentOS 8 and the prerequisites and installing Grub Bootloader.
 This process takes some time depending on the speed of your internet connection and maybe a good time to have a cup of coffee or your favorite snack 🙂

 Finally, if all goes well, you will receive a message that the installation has been completed successfully.
 Click the “Reboot” button to restart the system and boot with the new operating system.

-Once booted, select the first option from the Grab menu and press Enter.
+Once booted, select the first option from the Grub menu and press Enter.
 (If you do not enter a key, it will automatically boot through the first option after a few seconds)

 At this point, you need to get the license from the License Information section.